Systoles in translation surfaces

 \section{Introduction}

 This paper deals with flat metrics defined by Abelian differentials on compact Riemann surfaces (\emph{translation surfaces}).
 Such flat metrics have conical singularities of angle $(k+1)2\pi$, where $k$ is the order of the zero of the corresponding Abelian differential.
 A stratum of the moduli space of Abelian differential corresponds to translation surfaces that share the same combinatorics of zeroes, possibly including marked points.

 A saddle connection on a translation surface is a geodesic joining two singularities (possibly the same) and with no singularity in its interior.
 A sequence of area one translation surfaces in a stratum leaves any compact set if and only if the length of the shortest saddle connection tends to zero.
 The set of translation surfaces with short saddle connections and compactification issues of strata are related to dynamics and counting problems on translation surfaces and have been widely studied in the last 30 years (see for instance \cite{KMS,EMZ,EKZ}).

 In this paper, we are interested in the opposite problem: we study surfaces that are as far as possible from the boundary and that would represent the ``core'' of a stratum.
-For a translation surface, we define the \textit{systole} $\mathrm{Sys}(S)$ to be the length of the shortest saddle connection of $S$.
+For a translation surface, we define the \textit{relative systole} $\mathrm{Sys}(S)$ to be the length of the shortest saddle connection of $S$.
 Our primary goal is to study global and local maxima of the function $\mathrm{Sys}$ when restricted to area one translation surfaces.
 Note that our definition is different from the ``true systole'' \emph{i.e.} shortest closed curve that has been studied by Judge and Parlier in \cite{JP}.
 In the rest of the paper, for simplicity, if not mentioned otherwise, the term ``systole'' will mean ``relative systole''.

 This kind of question appears also in other contexts.
-Maxima of the systole function for moduli spaces of hyperbolic surfaces, where the systole is the length of the shortest closed geodesic, has been studied by various authors, for instance Bavard \cite{Ba}, Schmutz Schaller \cite{pS94,pSS97}, or more recently Fanoni and Parlier \cite{BMP}.
+Maxima of the systole function for moduli spaces of hyperbolic surfaces, where the systole is the length of the shortest closed geodesic, has been studied by various authors, for instance Bavard \cite{Ba}, Schmutz Schaller \cite{pS94}, or more recently Balacheff, Makover and Parlier \cite{BMP}.
 A related question is the maximal number of geodesics realizing the systole, the so called kissing number, see for instance Schmutz Schaller \cite{pSS97}, Fanoni and Parlier \cite{FaPa}.